-Dawn Loyola will prepare the Report of the Qualifying Examination Form 3 and give the form and the student's academic file to the chair of the student's qualifying exam committee a few days before the oral exam.
+Dawn Loyola will provide the link to the Report of the Qualifying Examination Form 3 and the student's academic file to the chair of the student's qualifying exam committee a few days before the oral exam.

-Upon completion of the exam, the committee chair obtains the committee members' signatures and the Graduate Advisor's signature on the Form 3 and returns it to Dawn, who then forwards it to the Graduate Division.
+Upon completion of the exam, the committee chair obtains the committee members' signatures and the Graduate Advisor's signature on the electronic Form 3.
 This must be done within 48 hours after the exam is completed.
 The advancement is then processed.
 Once complete, the student is charged an advancement to candidacy fee.